developerx167/rd-flexinput/README.md

 * `labelClassName` : The CSS class to be applied to the label element.

 * `disabledOverlayElememt` : A JSX element to be displayed over the input when it is disabled.
+If this prop is provided, the input is automatically considered as disabled.

 * `beforeElement` : A JSX element to be displayed before the input.